Planning and Environment

 Landed Estates: we have significant experience of advising landed estates on promoting land for development as part of the development plan preparation process.
 We regularly advise on permitted development rights for agricultural and other buildings, and on heritage protection for listed buildings.

-Investors: we play an important role in the due diligence process, providing commercial, timely and insightful advice on planning issues and risks.
+Investors: we play an important role in the due diligence process, providing commercial, timely and insightful advice on planning and environmental issues and risks, including contaminated land.
 In addition, we can help you devise strategies to protect the development potential of your asset into the future.